davidmreed/amaxa/test-plan.md

  1. Install the new version of Amaxa.

- 1. Create a new scratch org using Amaxa's supplied script:
+ 1. Create a new scratch org and populate its credentials into environment variables using Amaxa's supplied script:

-        source assets/scripts/prep-scratch-org.sh
+        sfdx force:org:create -s -f assets/project-scratch-def.json -a scratch source assets/scripts/get-auth-params.sh

  1. Run the Apex script to ensure Marketing User permission: